Libya rebels battle for coastal cities

 In another sign the fighting is hitting closer to Gaddafi's inner circle, the brother of the spokesman who has served as the Tripoli government's public face was reported killed in a front line city.
 The government blamed NATO attack helicopters.

 Libyan officials separately brought journalists to a residential district where a compound of several large buildings was blasted to pieces.
-Neighbours said it belonged to Abdullah al-Senussi, Gaddafi's brother-in-law and head of intelligence.
+Neighbors said it belonged to Abdullah al-Senussi, Gaddafi's brother-in-law and head of intelligence.

 NBC News reported Gaddafi was making preparations to leave Libya with his family for possible exile in Tunisia, but that it was unclear if he would follow through.
 NBC said the information came from U.S. officials who cited intelligence reports.

-A spokeswoman for the International Organisation for Migration (IOM), Jemini Pandya, said the operation to rescue thousands of Egyptians and other foreigners trapped in Tripoli by the latest fighting would begin within days.
+A spokeswoman for the International Organization for Migration (IOM), Jemini Pandya, said the operation to rescue thousands of Egyptians and other foreigners trapped in Tripoli by the latest fighting would begin within days.

 "We are looking at all options available, but it will probably have to be by sea," she told a Geneva news conference.